 Inpatient drug rehabilitation centers are those where the patients are housed at the facility throughout the treatment program.
 Treatments can be as short as 30 days but may extend well beyond six months.
 The idea of this kind of program is to keep patients inside the facility at all times.
 Some programs are called locked-door programs because patients are not allowed to leave the facility at any time.

 Other programs may not be locked-door programs, and they don’t interfere if a patient wants to leave.
 If a patient leaves, the program may decide not to allow him or her to return, though.

 Community-based programs differ from inpatient and outpatient programs because they are not located at a formal facility.
-They may be at a local church or other facility instead.
-One well-known community-based program is Alcoholics Anonymous, or AA.
+They may be at a local church or another facility instead.
+One well-known community-based program is Alcoholics Anonymous or AA.
 Most of these programs are based on 12-step models.

 These programs often have more options as far as alternative methods of treatment including animal-assisted therapy or nutrition therapy, but other non-luxury programs may also offer these programs.
 Luxury programs typically cost much more than other programs and are set in comfortable, private locations.

 No single treatment is right for every patient, which is why seeking medical help is important when you want to stop taking drugs or abusing alcohol.
 When you arrive at a facility, all you have to do is say you want help, and you’ll start the intake process.

 With the intake process, you’ll receive a medical exam and psychological exam as well.
 The medical exam is vital to making sure you’re healthy; knowing your general physical health can help a doctor determine what kind of detoxification and rehabilitation program is right for you.